2010 Baja California earthquake: United States

 United States Geological Survey seismologist Dr. Lucy Jones said at least 20 million people in the United States and Mexico, including most of Southern California, felt the quake.
 Sporadic power outages were reported throughout southern California.
 Skyscrapers shook in San Diego, California, 180 km northwest of the epicenter.
 The earthquake broke at least two water mains, one at a Nordstrom department store in Fashion Valley Mall and another at Mission Bay High School.
-The San Diego International Airport also had a water leak at Gate 33 in Terminal 2, and the terminal was evacuated for about 10 minutes due to fears of a natural gas leak.
+San Diego International Airport also had a water leak at Gate 33 in Terminal 2, and the terminal was evacuated for about 10 minutes due to fears of a natural gas leak.
 The Coronado Bridge over San Diego Bay was briefly closed by the California Highway Patrol as a precautionary measure.
 The Sheraton Hotel and Marina was evacuated when cracks were discovered in the floors and reoccupied once deemed to be safe.

 Electric service was disrupted across most of the Imperial Valley.
 In Calexico, California, Fire Chief Peter Mercado said that there were structural damage, leaking gas lines, and damage to the town's water system, but that no one was hurt.
 Calexico Police Lieutenant Gonzalo Gerardo said, "Downtown is going to remain closed until further notice.
 I honestly doubt that it will reopen soon.
 You've got a lot of cracks.
 You've got a lot of broken glass.
 It's unsafe for people to go there."
 The Calexico border crossing on California State Route 7 and a section of Interstate 8 were both closed.

 In El Centro, California, gas leaks, water main breaks, and collapsed chimneys and balconies were reported.
 A man was injured when he fell during the quake, and another man was injured when a sign fell on him.
-One city hospital had so many people, that the Salvation Army sent a truck with water canteens and sandwiches.
+One city hospital had so many people, that The Salvation Army sent a truck with water canteens and sandwiches.

 It was felt in downtown Los Angeles, where there were no immediate reports of damage, although the Los Angeles Fire Department was put on alert.
 It was reported that some people were stuck in an elevator in Disneyland, Anaheim, and in a Century City high-rise in Los Angeles.
 The rides in Disneyland were temporarily closed for inspection.
 In the Yuma, Arizona area, 3,369 residents experienced a "relatively momentary [power] outage" from the quake, "but most were back in service shortly afterward".